ssciwr/predicTCR/README.md

 - upload a sample to be analyzed
 - see a list of their requested samples
 - download the analysis results
-- TODO automatically receive an email with their results

 ### Admins